Frodothedwarf/django-channels-prometheus/README.md

 ]
 ```

-Inside your consumer you will need to replace the current `WebsocketConsumer`or `AsyncWebsocketConsumer` with the drop in replacement `PrometheusWebsocket` or `AsyncPrometheusWebsocket` like so:
+Inside your consumer you need to add either the 'ensure_prometheus_connect_async' decorator if you are using the async version, or 'ensure_prometheus_connect' if you are using the sync version.

+See example:

 ```
 import json

-from channels_prometheus.websocket import AsyncPrometheusWebsocket
+from channels.generic.websocket import AsyncWebsocketConsumer from channels_prometheus.decorators import ensure_prometheus_connect_async

+@ensure_prometheus_connect_async
-class ChatConsumer(AsyncPrometheusWebsocket):
+class ChatConsumer(AsyncWebsocketConsumer):
     async def connect(self):
         self.room_name = self.scope["url_route"]["kwargs"]["room_name"]
         self.room_group_name = f"chat_{self.room_name}"